 With green dales, brooding moorland, 45 miles of wild coastline, stunning medieval cities and quaint towns and villages, you may well be spoilt for choice deciding where to visit though.

 It’s here that myself and some blogging friends come to your aid.
-We have outlined some of the best places to visit in Yorkshire based on our own experience and knowledge.
+We have outlined some of the best places towns in Yorkshire to visit based on our own first-hand experience and knowledge.